 What types of loans can be refinanced?

-If you have an outstanding loan from a bank or private lender that was taken to help cover your tuition fees, maintenance or living costs, you may be able to looking at refinancing it to help you save money.
-At Lendwise we refinance undergraduate and postgraduate loans, but you must have completed your degree or, for full time students, have secured employment that commences after you graduate.
+A loan to cover tuition fees, maintenance or living fees can all be refinanced.
+At Lendwise we can refinance undergraduate and postgraduate loans.
+But to be eligible, you must have completed your degree or have secured employment that commences after you graduate.

 How do I decide where to go to refinance my loan?

-As is the case with any form of credit, if you’re contemplating refinancing a loan then you should shop around to find the best deal.
-You may have more options open to you now if your credit history has improved since you took out your first loan.
-But bear in mind that the APR advertised might not be the rate that is offered to you, so find out if the lender allows you to do a ‘soft search’ to check what rate will be given to you.
-As well as comparing the terms of a potential new loan with your current credit agreement, it’s also important to find out about the lender to see what they will do to support you.
-Dedicated student finance platforms, like Lendwise, typically offer friendlier terms to students, fixed interest rates and no penalties for early repayments.
+As is the case with any form of credit, you should shop around to find the best deal.
+You may have more options if your credit history has improved since you took out your first loan.
+However, be aware that the advertised APR might differ from the rate offered to you.
+Check if the lender permits a ‘soft search’ to determine the rate you will be given.
+It’s important to find out how a lender will support you while comparing new deals.
+Dedicated student finance platforms, like Lendwise, typically offer friendlier terms to students.
+This comes with fixed interest rates and no penalties for early repayments.

 [1] Student loan statistics, House of Commons Library, 09 December 2020